Doing peer conferences right

 Published—free update of Conferences That Work: Creating Events That People Love!

-I’m happy to announce that a free 9,000 word update to my book Conferences That Work: Creating Events That People Love is now available!
+I’m happy to announce that a free 9,000-word update to my book Conferences That Work: Creating Events That People Love is available!

 Many improvements and refinements are included—the outcome of four years of feedback and experience since the book was published in 2009.
 Highlights include a long-awaited chapter on extending Conferences That Work to larger events, and important additions that make the established format (now tried and true for over twenty years!) even better.